7. Sustainable Food

 Alternative schemes should be credible to the sustainable food movement

-People & Planet will calculate your scores based on the information found on the university website and if the university is accredited to the Food for Life Catering Mark then scores will be verified by the Soil Association Catering Mark team**
+People & Planet will calculate your scores based on the information found on the university website and if the university is accredited to the Food for Life Catering Mark then scores will be verified by the Soil Association Catering Mark team and the university information will also appear here

 - Increasing seasonal fruit & vegetables